cdpadilla42/chrisdpadilla.com/_posts/autodidacts.md

 Because it's so easy to self teach, it's _also_ easier than ever to be a multifaceted creative.

-These fancy words — _Autodidact_ and _Polymath_ — felt more like excpetions.
+These fancy words — _Autodidact_ and _Polymath_ — felt more like exceptions.
 Now, the thrilling thing to me is that we all can wear those fancy labels.